 Tiling is a skilled task but we’re here to help you get the best finish to your wall tiles.
 Whether you’re tiling a whole bathroom, a shower cubicle, a splashback in a kitchen or a small section around a fireplace, our advice will help you achieve a great result.

-Once you’ve done your planning, this guide will walk you through how to apply the tiles.
+This guide will walk you through how to lay the tiles.
 In our example we’re tiling a whole wall with square tiles in a linear tiling design.
 We’ll explain how to:

 - Fix whole tiles to a wall